 P. Sainath, founding editor, People’s Archive of Rural India (PARI), and former Rural Affairs editor at The Hindu, who gave away the awards at the SCARF premises in Chennai on November 8th, said it was particularly praiseworthy that the winners and others who had sent in entries had succeeded in finding space for their articles on mental health in a media situation which was increasingly getting revenue-driven.
-Awards were a way of keeping an issue in focus, and opened up more space for the subject, he noted.
 “Journalism is a profession based on idealism, and the need to change something,” he said, adding that every nationalist leader of note during the freedom struggle had doubled up as a journalist.
-He was confident that the gene pool existed, and would continue to throw up people who chose to go for what was not popular, and difficult to sell.

 “Though there are a substantial number of journalists who can and do good stories, the amount of space that the increasingly corporatised media gives them is rapidly shrinking.
 For instance, there is not a single labour correspondent.
 It is the same person who covers industrial relations that takes care of this too.
 This is at a time when we have 44 million registered job seekers,” Sainath pointed out.

 Earlier, welcoming the gathering, Dr R. Thara, director, Schizophrenia Research Foundation (SCARF), wondered why when mental health was gaining in importance there was so little written or spoken about it.